neo4j-partners/virtual-graph-dbx/docs/finding-fraud.md

 * `account_id`: the account in the middle.
 * `rapid_pairs`: how many receive-then-forward pairs it took part in.
-* `avg_turnaround`: the average time between receiving money and sending money on, as a Cypher Duration.
+* `avg_turnaround_s`: the average time between receiving money and sending money on, in seconds.

-The query returns the turnaround as a Duration because `duration.inSeconds` measures the gap between the two timestamps exactly.
-The demo converts the Duration to hours on the client and prints it as `avg_turnaround_hours`.
-The values match the same calculation run directly in Databricks SQL.
-Reading `.epochMillis` off the timestamps returns the same values, but the server flags it with an `01N52` unknown-property warning.
+`toInteger()` turns each timestamp into epoch seconds, and Databricks computes the average.
+The demo converts the seconds to hours on the client and prints them as `avg_turnaround_hours`. `avg(duration.inSeconds(...))` returns the same hours, but it keeps the aggregation in the graph engine.
+That form took about 208 seconds.
+Reading `.epochMillis` off the timestamps raises an `01N52` unknown-property warning.

 The textbook form also limits each pair to 24 hours.
-The Virtual Graph cannot add a duration to a timestamp inside `WHERE`, so this version averages over every forward-after-receive pair.
+The Virtual Graph cannot add a duration to a timestamp inside `WHERE`.
+Adding
+`AND toInteger(t_out.transfer_timestamp) - toInteger(t_in.transfer_timestamp) < 86400`
+does run, in about 1.6 seconds.
+It changes the results, so this version averages over every forward-after-receive pair to match the demo.
 The word "rapid" in the name describes the intent.
 The query itself enforces no time limit.
 In this sample the top 50 accounts average 29 to 32 days between receiving and forwarding.
 The top row is 13914, with 33,229 pairs and an average of 756.8 hours.